 The Best Pubs in Cumbria where Dogs are Welcome

-Generally speaking, Cumbria is very dog friendly.
+Generally speaking, Cumbria is very dog friendly with plenty of pubs that welcome dogs.
 Of course, with such wild and beautiful landscapes, it’s only natural for people to want to spend time roaming the hills and the lakes with man’s best friend.
 There are also plenty of inns and hotels that would be happy to welcome you and your pup.

 Cumbria also happens to be England’s wettest county!
 On a cold, wet day, after hours of hiking, fishing, boating and generally enjoying the wider region, what better thing to do than to go for a nice cold beer and a pub meal?